Use Ping Command in Linux with Best 9 Examples

 The output looks the same as a regular ping command output.

-The following image is shown the common options used for the ping command.
+The following image shows the common options used for the ping command.

 Ping command options in Linux